How to Rent a House in Koh Phangan, Thailand

 Cost of renting a house in Koh Phangan

-The cost of a house to rent in Koh Phangan depends on how luxurious you want to live and can range from 6,000 Baht per month to 20,000 Baht or more for a really amazing luxury villa with a swimming pool.
+The cost of a house to rent in Koh Phangan depends on the season, how long you rent for, and how luxurious you want to live.

 Many houses to rent in Koh Phangan are available daily, weekly and monthly but the longer you stay the better deal you will get.
 If you come in low season or you are staying for a long time then you should be able to negotiate on the price.

-Many houses to rent in Koh Phangan often don’t have a living room, just a big bedroom and living space in one, so if you want a separate sleeping and living/ working area your search may be a little harder but not impossible.
+Many Koh Phangan houses are more like studio bungalows – they don’t have a living room, just a big bedroom and living space in one.
+So if you want a separate sleeping and living/ working area your search may be a little harder but not impossible.

 How to get to Koh Phangan